RoberG/MUVA-Robotica/_posts/2020-05-27-Practice 2 - 3D Reconstruction.md

 Serching the homologous point in the entire image would be very expensive, so to speed up this process, this restriction will be very useful.

-The epipolar restriction says that the homologous point of one point(P1) in the image(I1), is found on the epopolar line(L2) that associate the point P1 with the other image(I2).
+The epipolar restriction says that the homologous point of one point (P1) in the image (I1), is found on the epopolar line (L2) that associate the point P1 with the other image (I2).

 ![no dilate left]({{site.baseurl}}/images/epipolar_geometry.png)

+There are several ways to calculate the epipolar line.
+In this practice, there are two calibrated cameras, with the extrinsincs and intrinsics parameters, so, using the formula -R*t, the optical enter(C1) of the left camera can be get.
+The trick will be project C1 and the interest point that is being analyzed (using the projection matrix P1=K*[RT]) in the image2, and with two points you can get a straight line.

 ******************************************************************************************************************************************************************************************************************
 <br>